-Arrestor would be held liable if the arrest is proven as wrongful.
+The arresting party is required to put up counter-security with the Chinese maritime court.
+An arrestor would be held liable if the arrest is proven wrongful.
 In China’s judicial practice, wrongful ship detention/arrest may occur in the following circumstances:

 How can an owner secure the release of the vessel?
 For example, is a Club LOU acceptable security for the claim?

 For purposes of ship release, an owner shall provide the security in amount and form as mutually agreed with the claimants, or if an agreement cannot be reached, in amount and form decided by the court.
 In some circumstances, the parties can agree on a Club LOU as an acceptable security for the claim.
 But if an agreement cannot be reached, the court always requests for security provided by Chinese financial institutions such as a bank or insurance company.

 Describe the procedure for the judicial sale of arrested ships.
 What is the priority ranking of claims?